U2Rocks/mycitrus_interface_v4/README.md

 ## Summary

 This is the fourth prototype for the interface of the mycitrus app that I am working on.
 I have added a color scheme and have changed the header stylings to be more consistent.
 I have also added new fonts in version 3.
+In version 4 I added screen switching and created a hook that calls for article data when the app loads.

 ## Build